Margaret Heffernan: A Bigger Prize

 Her book, A Bigger Prize: Why Competition isn't Everything and How We Do Better, published in the United Kingdom on February 27, 2014, looks at the perils of competition and how this over emphasis on competing is damaging our society in everything from big business all the way down to everyday family life.

 In A Bigger Prize, Heffernan examines the competition culture that is inherent in life.
 Instead of breeding innovation, new ideas and inspiring us to do better, competition regularly produces instead more cases of fraud, cheating, stress and inequality whilst suffocating the creative instinct we desperately need to nurture.
 Burn outs, scandals and poor ethics abound in the race to be the best.

-So what can we do instead she asks?
-By speaking to scientists, musicians, athletes, entrepreneurs and executives Heffernan has found a plethora of examples of individuals and organisations who have implemented creative, cooperative ways of working together.
-Methods which don't set people against each other but which establish supportive environments that lead to success and happiness.
+So, what can we do instead she asks?
+By speaking to scientists, musicians, athletes, entrepreneurs and executives Heffernan has found a plethora of examples of individuals and organizations who have implemented creative, cooperative ways of working together.
+Methods which don't set people against each other, but which establish supportive environments that lead to success and happiness.
 "They are the real winners, sharing a bigger prize."